zhufuyi/sponge_doc/en/qa.md

 <br>

 - In the code for `⓵ web service based on sql`, if you modify swagger annotations, you must execute the command `make docs`, and then restart the service with `make run` to take effect.
-- When creating a web or microservice `based on sql`, if you use an embedded model, deletion is soft delete; otherwise, it is a physical delete.
+- When creating a web or grpc service `based on sql`, if you use an embedded model, deletion is soft delete; otherwise, it is a physical delete.
-- In the code for `creating web or microservices based on protobuf`, when executing the command `make proto`, the default json tag for structure fields in the generated xxx.pb.go code is without the omitempty property.
+- In the code for `creating web or grpc service based on protobuf`, when executing the command `make proto`, the default json tag for structure fields in the generated xxx.pb.go code is without the omitempty property.
 If you want to keep omitempty, open scripts/protoc.sh and comment out this line `sponge del-omitempty --dir=$protoBasePath --suffix-name=pb.go > /dev/null`

 <br>